gfh112/Lars/_teaching/Astrophysics_2021.md

 type: "Undergraduate course"
 permalink: /teaching/Astrophysics
 venue: "The University of Hong Kong, Department of Physics"
-date: 2021-01-01
+date: 2021-01-01 to 2023-06-01
 location: "Hong Kong"
 ---
-I was a teaching assistant for this course twice.
+I was a teaching assistant for this course for three years starting in 2021 and finishing in 2023.
 The full course description can be found <a href="https://webapp.science.hku.hk/sr4/servlet/enquiry?Type=Course&course_code=PHYS3653" target="_blank">here</a>.

 Topics I covered